WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 The batch loop
 ~~~~~~~~~~~~~~

-There is a simple python script ``Batch.py`` which does nothing else than running
+There is a simple `Python` script ``BatchLoop.py`` which does nothing else than running
 simulations for a set of configurations.
 The usage is really simple.
-First create
-a subdirectory called configurations by:

 ::

-    mkdir configurations

-Then we put all the configurations we want to run in the loop into this directory.
-For example if we created the configurations by the means described in the last
-section we just do:
+    BatchLoop.py --help
+    usage: BatchLoop.py [-h] -c CONFIGURATIONS [-r RESULTSPATH] [-m MAXWORKERS]

+    optional arguments:
+      -h, --help            show this help message and exit
+      -c CONFIGURATIONS, --configurations CONFIGURATIONS
+                            Path to the 'configuration' directory.
+      -r RESULTSPATH, --resultspath RESULTSPATH
+                            Path to the 'results' directory.
+      -m MAXWORKERS, --maxworkers MAXWORKERS
+                            Maximal number of parallel jobs.

+We can run as many simulations as we like.
+Each simulation is run independently
+from all others and there is a limit of ``MAXWORKERS`` simulations run in parallel.
+We have to provide a directory where the results should end up:

 ::

-    mv autogen_configurations/* configurations/

-We can put as many simulations as we like into this directory.
-Each simulation
-is run totally independently from all others.
-At the moment we do not run the
-simulations in parallel but it would be possible to do this.
+    mkdir results

-Now it is time to call the ``Batch.py`` script.
-The most simple call looks like:
+Now it is time to call the ``BatchLoop.py`` script.
+The simple call looks like:

 ::

-    python Batch.py

-The first thing is does is to create a new directory called ``results``.
-This is
-the place where it will put all the simulation results.
-Then it will call the
+    BatchLoop.py -c autogen_configurations -r results

+This will create new directories in ``results`` whose names correspond to the
-``Main.py`` script for each simulation configuration provided.
-After this it will
+configuration files used.
+It will call the ``Main.py`` script for each simulation
-run a bunch of data computation and plotting scripts.
-Finally it puts all the
+configuration provided.
+After this it will run a bunch of data computation and plotting
-simulation results in a subdirectory of results whose name corresponds to the
-configuration file used.
+scripts.
 If we now look into the results directory by:

 ::